lesunb/RoME26/competition/README.md

 ## Example Mission: Lab Samples Logistics

 In the Lab Samples mission, a robot must autonomously pick up and deliver samples inside a hospital Scenario.
-Namely:

 1. Start at the base station
 2. Navigate to a nurse position